 - Split time between parents

-- Ill feelings (disappointment, trauma, sadness, bitterness, guilt, etc.)
+- Ill feelings (trauma, sadness, bitterness, guilt, etc.)

 - Dependence on coping mechanisms

 There are a number of issues unique to medical professionals that doctors may face during Florida divorce proceedings.
 Aside from working a hectic and unusual schedule, doctors also often accumulate large debts as a result of many years of education and formal training.

 Due to such issues, the division of property during a doctor’s divorce is difficult.
 In many situations, spouses independently support the family while doctors receive an education.
 This makes it difficult for courts and accountants to determine equitable asset distribution.
 Because doctors work around the clock, time-sharing arrangements and child custody plans are difficult to establish and adhere to.

 How Can A Medical Professional’s Status Affect Asset/Property Distribution?

 Doctor’s divorce is considered a type of high-asset divorce.
 Unlike other wealthy professionals, there are many factors that must be considered when determining the net worth and value of a doctor.
 This measurement is often an account of more than just what is in a doctor’s bank account.
 During doctor’s divorce, accountants may consider any of the following materials as indicators of a doctor’s assets.

 - The type of medicine that a doctor practices

 - Any and all published research and texts